spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/architecture.md

 By default, Palette registers a DNS record in MAAS for the deployed cluster and links it to the IP addresses of the control plane nodes of the cluster.
 However, you may choose not to depend on MAAS for your cluster DNS record.
-The Kubernetes pack allows you configure a custom API server endpoint for your cluster instead.
+The Kubernetes pack allows you to configure a custom API server endpoint for your cluster instead.

 <!-- prettier-ignore-start -->